-Children's Homeless Intervention Project for Students
+Children's Homeless Intervention Project

 The Federal McKinney-Vento Homeless Assistance Act states that children and youth who lack a fixed, regular, and adequate nighttime residence are considered homeless.

 The Monroe County School District has created the Children's Homeless Intervention Project for Students (CHIPS) program to address the needs of students who are living in transition.